Skip navigation

 Mediastinitis

-Mediastinitis is swelling and irritation (inflammation) of the area between the lungs (mediastinum).
-This area contains the heart, large blood vessels, windpipe (trachea), esophagus, thymus gland, lymph nodes, and connective tissues.
+Mediastinitis is swelling and irritation (inflammation) of the chest area between the lungs (mediastinum).
+This area contains the heart, large blood vessels, windpipe (trachea), food tube (esophagus), thymus gland, lymph nodes, and connective tissue.

 Causes